Tennessee Titans Full 7 Round 2025 Nfl Mock Draft Per Pfn Simulator

 The Titans Need A Signal-caller After A Miserable Season From

 The Titans need a signal-caller after a miserable season from Mason Rudolph and Will Levis.
 They think they found their quarterback in Ward but do not have a lot around him to succeed.
 Tony Pollard is a solid running back, but it is a bare cupboard outside of that.
 We'll see if they get Ward any targets later in the draft.
-With less than a month to go until the 2025 NFL Draft, one of the teams wit...
+The 2025 NFL Draft begins with the Tennessee Titans at No. 1 overall, and m...